IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 Running Dataverse in Minishift
 ------------------------------

 Minishift is a dev environment for OpenShift, which is Red Hat's distribution of Kubernetes.
-The :doc:`containers` section contains much more detail but the essential steps for using Minishift on Windows are described below.
+The :doc:`containers` section contains much more detail but the essential steps for using Minishift on Windows are described here.

 Install VirtualBox
 ~~~~~~~~~~~~~~~~~~